 Yoga Nidra Meditation for Austin

-Dr. Carver is an experienced psychotherapist in Austin, TX and a Level 1 iRest® Yoga Nidra Meditation teacher.
-She believes wholeheartedly in the life-changing powers of meditation, and she loves introducing her therapy clients to a specific brand of meditation called iRest Yoga Nidra (“iRest” is short for Integrative Restoration).
+Dr. Carver is an experienced psychotherapist in Austin, TX and a Level 2 iRest® Yoga Nidra Meditation teacher.
+She believes wholeheartedly in the life-changing powers of meditation, and she loves introducing her therapy clients to a specific type of meditation called iRest Yoga Nidra (“iRest” is short for Integrative Restoration).
 The iRest meditation protocol brings ancient philosophical teachings to a modern, Western audience.
-It was created by a psychologist named Dr. Richard Miller and has been scientifically studied in settings all over the United States, including college campuses, VA medical centers, and military hospitals.
+It was created by a psychologist named Dr. Richard Miller and has been scientifically studied and empirically validated in settings all over the United States, including college campuses, VA medical centers, and military hospitals.
 The research findings are overwhelmingly positive and suggest this type of meditation can have profoundly healing effects!
 It is perfect for people seeking to overcome anxiety, depression, or self-esteem related issues.
 With continued practice, these techniques can foster a feeling of ease, freedom, and wholeness.

 Benefits of iRest Yoga Nidra Meditation: